·

 Now hopefully, you have some ideas on what to add to your memory page, but how do you create one?

-Well, this is where you let your imagination flow! memory pages are a great place to experiment with different materials and techniques.
+Well, this is where you let your imagination flow!
+Memory pages are a great place to experiment with different materials and techniques.

 You might want to use lettering and just add lots of beautiful words to your memory page.